Workplace Bullying Advice

 Talk about it

-If you’re not ready to talk about how you are being bullied at work, or if you want to take some proactive steps to solving the issue first, follow the below:
+If you’re not ready to talk about how you are being bullied at work, or if you want to take some proactive steps to help solve the issue first, follow the below:

 Keep a record